 Aid Stations will also function as check points for Course Control purposes and the enforcement of Race Rules.

 Note: We will not be able to stage personal food/water supplies for racers at any of the Aid Stations.
 You must be self-sufficient when it comes to bringing specific personal nutritional supplies.

 Shimano Tech Service

 Shimano has been a great partner for BC Bike Race, but when they asked if they could be on course to help out - we really knew that their hearts and minds were in the right place.
-Shimano has been offering neutral service for 4 years, they populate and fully stock 2 complete Tech Tents that are located out on course and alongside the Feed Zones - “getting each and every racer through to the finish line is our daily goal.” said Shimano representative Ben Pye.
-And this is what you can look forward to - two tech zones on Day 1-6 and one on Day 7 - Thanks Shimano
+Shimano has been offering neutral service for many years, they populate and fully stock 2 complete Tech Zones that are located out on course and alongside the Feed Zones - “getting each and every racer through to the finish line is our daily goal.” said Shimano representative Ben Pye.
+And this is what you can look forward to – two tech zones on Day 1-7 ( except on day 6, North Vancouver where there is only one) - Thanks Shimano